 Describe record keeping policies and who will sign the certificates for the participants.
 Certificates are produced automatically once the participant achieves a score of 80% or better on the course exam.
 If they are unable to access a printer, they need to send us a written request and a self-addressed stamped envelope and a certificate can be mailed to them.
 Records are stored on our server.
 They are backed up every 24-hours on our server and a mirrored server, and a hard copy made every month.
 All records will be kept for a minimum of 7 years

-Ongoing Evaluation: Each course has an evaluation at the end as required by the National Board for Certified Counselors.
+Ongoing Evaluation: Each course has an evaluation at the end as required by various boards.